catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

-The sanest alternative to "real mode" is "protected mode", which gives you a nice and simple flat 32-bit address space, at the small, small price of having to run on a 80386 or later model, and start something called a DPMI ([DOS Protected Mode Interface][]) driver first.
+The sanest alternative to "real mode" is "protected mode", which gives you a nice and simple flat 32-bit address space, at the small price of having to run on a 80386 or later, and having to start something called a DPMI ([DOS Protected Mode Interface][]) driver first.
 DJGPP targets this mode and comes with a DPMI driver called [CWSDPMI][].

 But the sanest alternative isn't necessarily the most entertaining.
-There is also something called "unreal mode" that I've wanted to try for a long time, which is basically a "glitch" mode in between "real" and "protected" modes.
-TODO: link to an article about it here.
+There is also something called "[unreal mode][]" that I've wanted to try for a long time, which is sort of a "glitch" mode in between "real" and "protected" modes.

 There are also EMS and XMS memory, but those are possibly best left to the imagination at this point.
 (I tried working with them